-The shoulder muscles in between shoulder blades.
+- The shoulder muscles in between shoulder blades.

-Tension headaches are specifically caused by stress.
-Scientists are not entirely clear why stress causes tension headaches, but the key word is "tension."
-When you're stressed, your muscles around your head and eyes get tighter.
+Tension headaches are caused by stress.
+Researchers are not entirely clear why stress causes tension headaches, but there are some hypotheses.
+When a person is stressed, the muscles around the head and eyes get tighter.
 Some combination of hormones, body heat, and muscle tension is likely to contribute to these headaches.

 Other Head-Pain Sensations

-In addition to tension headaches, some people experience unusual sensations in and around their head.
-For example, some people report sudden, light shooting pains in their head or around their eyes that comes quickly and leaves just as quickly.
-It's still believed that these may be related to anxiety, although always consult with your doctor if you’re not sure.
+In addition to tension headaches, some people experience “unusual” head sensations.
+For example, some report sudden, light shooting pains in their head or around their eyes that comes quickly and leaves just as rapidly.
+It is still possible for these to be related to anxiety, although always consult with your doctor if you’re not sure.

 How to Tell if Your Headache is Caused By Anxiety

-Tension headaches are often diagnosed by a person's overall health and lifestyle.
-Only your doctor can diagnose a tension headache, but there are some questions many ask themselves to begin to identify the cause of a headache.
+Tension headaches are often diagnosed in relation to a person's overall health and lifestyle.
+Only a medical professional can officially diagnose a tension headache, but there are some questions many ask themselves to begin to identify the cause of a headache.

 - Do I have migraines?

 - Am I feeling stressed or anxious?

-- Do you have any other symptoms of illness, like a fever?
+- Do I have any other symptoms of physical illness, like a fever?

 How to Relieve Anxiety Headaches